 The only way to test the thermostat is with a multimeter.
 Due to the risk of fire, we recommend hiring a professional dryer repair service like It Is Fixed to check the thermostat, and replace it if needed.
 Contact us today for a same day* appointment.

 If the heating element breaks, the element wire may touch the heater housing assembly resulting in a grounded element.
 In this instance, the heating element doesn’t cycle heat, rather it is in an always-on state.
 To test, turn your dryer on the No Heat setting.
 If the dryer heats up even on the no-heat setting, it most likely means the heating element is broken and needs to be replaced.

-If you need replacement service and parts, It Is Fixed Appliance Repair is available seven days a week.
+If you need replacement service and parts, It Is Fixed Appliance Repair is available seven days a week everywhere in Atlanta and surrounding areas.
 We work nights and weekends so we can work around your schedule.
 Contact us or book an appointment online.